 - Due to limited space on the vehicle please restrict luggage to one day pack and one soft overnight bag/backpack (maximum 10kg).
 Excess luggage should be stored at your Darwin accommodation.

-- Twin and Jim Jim Falls will be closed from 7th November for the tropical summer months.
-Itineraries will be altered and will be substituted with locations such as Gunlom, Maguk (Barramundi Falls), Yurmikmik or Gubara Springs.
+- *Access to Twin and Jim Jim Falls cannot be guaranteed during the tropical summer months (approx December to June).
+At this time they will be substituted with locations such as Gunlom, Maguk (Barramundi Falls), Yurmikmik or Gubara Springs.

 Day 1 (Lunch / Dinner)